Capital Market Trends for the Seniors Housing & Care Property Market

 What are the trends for property development costs?

-Property development costs for senior housing tend to follow similar trends of other major real estate classes.
-Seniors housing development costs are most similar to multifamily residential and 3-star hotels, ranging from $80 to $250 per square foot, depending on location.
+Property development costs for seniors housing tend to follow similar trends of other major real estate classes.
+Seniors housing development costs are most comparable to multifamily residential and 3-star hotels.
+Construction costs vary from city to city.
+In 2018 national averages construction costs ranged from $141 to $211 for independent living, from$170 to $270 for assisted living, $191 to $317 for skilled nursing, according to the Fifth Edition of the NIC Investment Guide.

 What are the trends for lending and loan performance?